 Lavender Hill Farm

-Open from 10 a.m. to 5 p.m. daily from May through October, the gift shop carries spa and bath products and a variety of foods made with lavender.
+The gift shop is open from 10 a.m. to 5 p.m. daily from May through October, and it carries spa and bath products and a variety of foods made with lavender.
 You’ll find all kinds of edible lavender treats including jelly, simple syrup, cookies, beverages, Fustini’s balsamic vinegar, and Moomer’s ice cream.

 Location: 7354 Horton Bay Rd.
 North, Boyne City, MI 49712